Spilled pill bottle on a 100 dollar bill.

 Modernize HSAs:

 Allow accounts to be used for direct primary care, on-site employer clinics, and telehealth services, and to allow veterans and Native Americans to own an HSA.
-(H.R.
-5687, the HSA Modernization Act, and H.R.
-5688, the Bipartisan HSA Improvement Act)

 Allow any worker whose employer offers a plan that meets a minimum value to own an HSA.